fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 Did not find any relations.
 ```

-As you might guess, there is nothing in the database.
+As you might guess, there is currently nothing in the database.

 Let's create a table for notes: